 In certain cases, the offense of Malicious Wounding is charged as an enhanced offense called Aggravated Malicious Wounding. §18.2-51.2 of the Code states that this offense may be charged when a defendant severely injures the alleged victim and causes “permanent and significant physical impairment.”
 The Code makes the offense a Class 2 felony, punishable by 20 years to life in prison and a fine of up to $100,000.

 If you or a family member have been charged with the serious felony of Malicious Wounding, Unlawful Wounding, or Aggravated Malicious Wounding, contact Attorney Yeargan for a free initial consultation.
-Attorney Yeargan will help review your case and determine if you have any defenses to the charge, such as self defense.
+Attorney Yeargan will review your case and determine if you have any defenses to the charge, such as self defense.
+Attorney Wilfred Yeargan has defended these serious felonies in many jurisdictions, such as the City of Alexandria, Fairfax County, Prince William County, and other locations in the state of Virginia.

 Depending on the facts of the case and the criminal record of the accused, Attorney Yeargan may be able to get the case dismissed or reduced to a misdemeanor Assault and Battery in plea negotiations.
-Attorney Wilfred Yeargan may be reached by by phone or online.
+Dismissal of the charges enables the client to file a petition for expungement of the arrest.
+Dismissal or reduction helps the client avoid a permanent felony conviction that may damage opportunities for employment or seriously affect immigration status.
+Attorney Wilfred Yeargan may be reached by phone or online.
 Don't gamble with criminal charges, work with a skilled legal professional today.